Isaiah Battle

-Isaiah Battle (born February 10, 1993) is an American football offensive tackle for the New Jersey Generals of the United States Football League (USFL).
-He was drafted by the St. Louis Rams in the fifth round of the 2015 Supplemental Draft and played college football at Clemson.
+Isaiah Battle (born February 10, 1993) is an American professional football offensive tackle for the Houston Gamblers of the United Football League (UFL).
+He was selected by the St. Louis Rams in the fifth round of the 2015 NFL supplemental draft after playing college football at Clemson.

 Professional career

-Battle declared for the NFL Supplemental Draft, claiming that it was in his best interest.
-It was later stated that Battle had committed his "third and final strike" as the reason he declared for supplemental draft.
-He was originally given a third round grade by many draft experts.
+Pre-draft

+Battle declared for the NFL supplemental draft in 2015.
 On July 7, 2015, Battle held his Pro Day with 26 teams in attendance.

 St. Louis Rams

-Battle was taken in the fifth round of the supplemental draft by the St. Louis Rams giving up their fifth round pick in the 2016 NFL Draft.
-On July 27, 2015 Battle signed a four-year contract worth $2,508,864 with $228,864 guaranteed.
-On September 5, he was waived and subsequently signed to the practice squad.
+Battle was taken in the fifth round of the supplemental draft by the St. Louis Rams, who gave up their fifth-round pick in the 2016 NFL draft.
+On July 27, 2015, Battle signed a four-year contract worth $2,508,864 with $228,864 guaranteed.
+On September 5, he was waived and subsequently signed to the team's practice squad.
 On November 18, 2015, he was signed to the active roster after Jamon Brown and Darrell Williams were placed on the injured reserve.

-On September 3, 2016, Battle was waived by the Rams as part of final roster cuts and was signed to the practice squad the next day.
+On September 3, 2016, Battle was waived by the Rams as part of final roster cuts and was signed to their practice squad the next day.

 Kansas City Chiefs

-On January 4, 2017, Battle signed a reserve/future contract with the Chiefs.
+On January 4, 2017, Battle signed a reserve/future contract with the Kansas City Chiefs.